criipto/docs-old/how-to/set-up-custom-domain.md

     ```
 3. Repeat steps 1 and 2 with obtained certificate in the previous step until you find a root certificate.

+<a name="ubuntu-on-windows"></a>

+## Get Ubuntu on Windows
+You can get access to a plethora of useful tools by installing the Ubuntu app from the Microsoft Store.

+In the Start Menu, type "Microsoft Store", open the store, type "Ubuntu" in the Store's search box, click the Install button and follow the setup instructions.